MGo01/sunsure-agents-project/README.md

 ## Get Started

-In order to get started, you will need
+In order to get started, you will need the following,

 - A valid Sunsure email
 - An internet browser application such as